mik284/mik284/README.md

 ## I'm a self taught passionate Developer

 - 🌱 I’m currently Learning software Egineeering at ALX SE program
-- 🥅 2022 Goals: Learn new skilss and
+- 🥅 2022 Goals:
+- Learn new skills
 - Contribute more to Open Source projects

 ---